svalouch/python-simplezfs/docs/guide.rst

 The ZFS interface
 *****************

-The :class:`:: simplezfs.simplezfs.zfs.ZFS` is the interface that corresponds to the ``zfs(8)`` program.
-It holds very little state, and it is recommended to get an instance through the function :func:`~zfs.zfs.get_zfs`.
+The :class:`simplezfs.zfs.ZFS` is the interface that corresponds to the ``zfs(8)`` program.
+It holds very little state, and it is recommended to get an instance through the function :func:`~simplezfs.zfs.get_zfs`.
 It selects the desired implementation and passes the required parameters.
 At the very least, it requires the ``api``-parameter, which is a string that selects the actual implementation, either ``cli`` or ``native``.